English-speaking Quebecers: Politics

 The Charter coupled with the looming 1980 Referendum on Sovereignty triggered an exodus of English-speaking Quebeckers between 1976 and 1980, exacerbating the already existing demographic decline.
 Head offices that employed anglophones moved mostly to Toronto, taking their employees with them.
 Structural unemployment in the private sector with the mass hiring of francophones in an expanding civil service limited the economic opportunities of especially young non-bilingual anglophones in Quebec leading them to search for work elsewhere.
 Young highly educated anglophones, despite high rates of bilingualism and increased contact and openness to francophones, cite limited economic prospects caused by linguistic discrimination and an unsatisfactory political climate as the major factors in their departure.
 By 2001, 50% of mother-tongue anglophones had left the province.

 Faced with increasing marginalization from the political process in Quebec, English-speaking community groups across the province banded together to form Alliance Quebec, a provincial lobby group that would advocate for English-language education, health, and social services.
 It was supported by the federal Commissioner of Official Languages and members worked with provincial administrations to maintain and increase access to English government services across the province.

 Sign laws governing language are a particular irritant to English-speaking Quebeckers.
 When the original Charter provision requiring French only on commercial signs and in trade names was struck down by the Supreme Court in 1988, the Liberal government of Robert Bourassa passed Bill 178 that made French the only language that could be used on outdoor commercial signs.
 This required invoking the notwithstanding clause in the Canadian Constitution, which overrode the Supreme Court decision.
 Discontent with the Liberals led anglophones in Western Montreal to form the Equality Party in protest, which surprised many by electing 4 candidates in the 1989 provincial election.
-Anglophone Quebeckers would take the case to the Human Rights Committee of the United Nations, which in 1993 found that the laws banning the commercial display of languages other than French constituted a violation of the right to freedom of expression.
 As the sign law would have to be renewed in 1993, the Liberal government passed a law that mandated French on signs.
 As recommended by the Supreme Court, this law allowed other languages on the sign, as long as French was predominant.
 Although this law stands up to Supreme Court challenges, many anglophones refer to the inspectorate that enforces the law as "tongue troopers" and "language cops".